 The Neuendorf House designed by John Pawson and Claudio Silvestrin in 1991, is a vacation house for a German art dealer set in an almond grove on the island of Mallorca.
-The house uses materials and colours characteristic of the island’s traditional architecture in a renewing formal vocabulary.
+The house uses materials and colors characteristic of the island’s traditional architecture in a renewing formal vocabulary.

 Neuendorf House Technical Information